bysnupy/memos/OpenStack/OpenStack__ocata_poc_part2.md

 ### Introduction
 It is the tutorial about installing openstack for PoC environment.<br/>
-The part2 is describing mainly network and block nodes installation.
+The part2 is describing mainly network and dashboard services installation.

 <[The Part1 link](https://github.com/bysnupy/memos/blob/master/OpenStack/OpenStack__ocata_poc_part1.md)>